zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 :::

 The `keys` property is required for [ZMK Studio](../../features/studio.md) support.
 It is used to describe the physical attributes of each key position present in that layout.
+If this property is used, then you should define the physical layouts and any [position maps](#position-map) in a file called `<your keyboard>-layouts.dtsi`.
+This file should then be imported by the appropriate file (A `.overlay`, `.dts`, or a `.dtsi` which is itself imported by one of the previous).

 To pull in the necessary definition for creating physical layouts with the `keys` property, a new include should be added to the top of the devicetree file:

 ```